leoebfolsom/leoebfolsom.github.io/README.md

 # command line tools n tips by leo

 Hello!
 I'm going to add command line tips (not only git) to this page as I come up with them.
-I hope it will be a useful resource for anyone trying to make stuff work while working with the command line.
+I hope it will be a useful resource for anyone trying to make stuff work while using the command line.

 If you want to reach out with ideas, suggestions, or whatever else, please do!
-There are a couple of links on [my personal website](https://leoebfolsom.com/) that you can use to reach me.
+There are links on [my personal website](https://leoebfolsom.com/) that you can use to reach me.

 ### command line tools covered in this guide
 * [vim](#vim)
 * [git](#git)

-I'll be updating this frequently as I learn, so tools that are missing or incompletely covered will be added/updated over time.
+I'll be updating this frequently as I learn.
+Tools that are missing or incompletely covered will be added/updated over time.

 ## vim